luaforge/luaprofiler/README.txt

-Please refer to the documentation under "docs"
+Please refer to the documentation under "doc/us"